 Switzerland: Die Schweizermacher (The Swissmakers) (1979)

 This satirical comedy about foreigners trying to obtain Swiss citizenship is one of the most successful Swiss films of all-time.
-Two hilarious police officers have the job of investigating the lives of expats trying to get that elusive red passport.
+Two hilarious police officers have the job of investigating the lives of expats trying to get that elusive red passport; definitely one of the Swiss movies expats need to watch!
 The immigrants include a French psychiatrist and his ballet dancer wife; they have their lives pulled apart over how clean they are and other idiosyncrasies to obtaining Swiss nationality.
 Despite being inspired by a practice that still holds true to today, you’ll be happy to know that cultural differences to obtaining your C permit in Switzerland have changed completely.

 The Netherlands: Amsterdamned (1988)